At a glance…

 The program begins every Monday and volunteers arrive in Placencia on the Sunday before their program begins.
 On Monday, volunteers travel by boat from Placencia to the island where the program is based (this transfer is included in the Program Fee).

-When you arrive, you will be greeted at the airport by a member of the local team.
 Accommodation is provided from Monday to Thursday on the island each week.
 If you are staying for 1 week, you will need to book your own accommodation on the mainland for the Sunday before your program start date and for the Friday night when you arrive back to the mainland.
 If you are staying longer than 1 week, you will also need to arrange accommodation for the weekends during your program.
 If you are traveling in Belize prior to your volunteer program, we can arrange for you to meet up with the local team in Placencia on the morning of your program orientation.

 The program orientation will be held on the Monday once you arrive on the island.
 The orientation is hosted by the local team and includes an introduction to the IVHQ Belize Program, rules and expectations, health and safety, and an introduction to the local marine eco-system.
 Orientation will also give you a chance to get to know the other volunteers who you will be living on the island with.